ADF Logo

 Activists often misleadingly refer to these unnecessary surgeries as part of a process called the “gender-affirming” model.
 Other steps in the process typically include social transition and giving the child puberty-blocking drugs and cross-sex hormones that stop their natural development.

 If that sounds like a dangerous model, that’s because it is.
-These drugs and surgeries cause catastrophic harm and offer no meaningful benefits.
+These experimental drugs and surgeries can cause catastrophic harm without meaningful benefits.

 What does the science say?